ACEsuit/IPFitting.jl/README.md

 TODO
  * merge Cas' visualisation branch
  * partial data
+    - unclear this is a good idea, leave for now
  * LASSO              >>> Genevieve
  * sparse grid basis  >>> with Genevieve next week??